History

 1890s - Dynamic Duo Emerges

-named Ernst Reichel and Ludwig Korfmann.
+Founders of RK RubberOf course, there would be no RK Rubber without the two men for which the company is named Ernst Reichel and Ludwig Korfmann.
 Their relationship began when they became colleagues at what was then known as the Charles Baumbach Co., a supplier of brewery equipment and beer ingredients that later evolved into the company that bears the two mens’ names today.

 Born in 1878 in Milwaukee, Reichel was the son of a Prussian immigrant, Hugo Reichel, who came to America in 1867 at age 17.
 Hugo arrived in Milwaukee in 1870 and began working for Charles Baumbach.